 At first, hidradenitis (HS) doesn’t seem like it should be that bad.
 Who hasn’t had an ingrown hair now and then under their arm or in their groin?
 But HS isn’t anything like those once-in-blue-moon lumps.
 This chronic inflammatory condition causes recurrent, painful bumps (and eventually boils) that can seriously interfere with movement and cause significant scarring.
-It’s thought to begin when skin cells and bacteria get trapped in hair follicles and/or nearby sweat glands.
+It’s thought to begin with inflammation around hair follicles that eventually causes them to break open, which then causes more intense inflammation.
+Much like with other inflammatory conditions like rheumatoid arthritis and psoriasis, it’s not clear how the initial inflammation around the follicles is triggered.

 While the exact cause is unknown, people living with HS say it can be a daily challenge until you find the right care options—which often include dietary changes, medication, and even surgery.
 Plus, stigmas around this skin condition still exist, with many believing it’s contagious or an STD (both 100% wrong!).